-This check creates a list of top 5 (top 10 for NO_x , SO_x and waste transfers) facilities for specific pollutants releases/transfers and waste transfers for each medium at overall E-PRTR level for the current reporting year (Y-2).
-Furthermore a list of facilities with an E-PRTR share above 90% for a specific pollutant for the current reporting year (Y-2) is generated.
+This check creates from the overall European E-PRTR data set a list of top 5 facilities for specific pollutants releases/transfers (to air, water and soil (land)) and waste transfers (a top 10 for NO_x , SO_x releases to air and waste transfers) for the current reporting year (Y-2), including its rank compared to previous year (Y-3).
+Furthermore, a list of facilities with an E-PRTR share above 90% for a specific pollutant for the current reporting year (Y-2) is generated.
 In a last step high potential outliers throughout the time series are identified.